ikotun-dev/Ikotun.dev/src/content/blog/build.md

 Heyy!

 My internship has been fun so far; battling new tools and stuff I've never never worked with before.
 Major stuff I worked on was a web scraper that scrapes🥷 Instagram 😄.
-Yeah, (Illegal I know).
+Yeah (Illegal I know).
 I would love to be in the news for it! 😇

 The goal was to :